Data and Code Sharing

 Objective

 Electrical deep brain stimulation (DBS) is an established treatment for patients with drug-resistant epilepsy.
-Sleep disorders are common in people with epilepsy, and DBS may actually further disturb normal sleep patterns and sleep quality.
-Novel implantable devices capable of DBS and streaming of continuous intracranial electroencephalography (iEEG) signals enable detailed assessments of therapy efficacy and tracking of sleep related comorbidities.
-Here, we investigate the feasibility of automated sleep classification using continuous iEEG data recorded from Papez's circuit in four patients with drug resistant mesial temporal lobe epilepsy using an investigational implantable sensing and stimulation device with electrodes implanted in bilateral hippocampus (HPC) and anterior nucleus of thalamus (ANT).
+Sleep disorders are common in people with epilepsy, and DBS may actually further disturb regular sleep patterns and sleep quality.
+Novel implantable devices capable of DBS and streaming of continuous intracranial electroencephalography (iEEG) signals enable detailed assessments of therapy efficacy and tracking of sleep-related comorbidities.
+Here, we investigate the feasibility of automated sleep classification using continuous iEEG data recorded from Papez circuit in four patients with drug-resistant mesial temporal lobe epilepsy using an investigational implantable sensing and stimulation device with electrodes implanted in bilateral hippocampus (HPC) and anterior nucleus of thalamus (ANT).

 Approach